 Rustic pallet wood shutters are one of the easiest things you can make with reclaimed pallet wood.

 In this article, I’ll tell you how I make shutters that are used for non-functioning interior wall decor.
-These shutters are also featured on The Home Depot Blog.
+These shutters were also featured on The Home Depot Blog.

 Tools, Supplies, PPE, and Steps